 Financial Help for Small Businesses during the Pandemic

-The Village of Skokie has a special, frequently updated Resource Page for Businesses affected by COVID-19.
-This page includes forms and the latest information and links to local, state, and federal programs.
+- The Village of Skokie has a Resource Page for Businesses affected by COVID-19.
+This page includes forms, business information, and links to local, state, and federal programs.

 Small business counselors, funded by the Small Business Administration, are available to help businesses of any size free of charge.
 Our local North Cook and Lake Counties SCORE chapter created a Coronavirus Resource Hub, where you can sign up for remote mentoring from a SCORE business counselor and for webinars addressing the issues businesses are encountering.
 Illinois Small Business Development Centers (SBDCs) are also available to assist businesses seeking loans, counseling, and preparedness planning.
 A list of nearby Small Business Development Centers, now operating remotely, can be located here.